matanamir/framing-socket/README.md

 The user can define their own frame_length reader function and rpc_id reader function to find and parse those values from the frame.

-It also includes a simplistic backpressure mechanism based on the socket.bufferSize in two stages.  warn_buffer_bytes is the first watermark to start telling a user to back off via 'pause' and 'resume' events.  max_buffer_bytes is the second watermark where writes will be rejected completely.
+It also includes a simplistic back pressure mechanism based on the socket.bufferSize in two stages.  warn_buffer_bytes is the first watermark to start telling a user to back off via 'pause' and 'resume' events.  max_buffer_bytes is the second watermark where writes will be rejected completely.